-- Wooden building blocks or logs encourage the use of problem solving and fine motor skills.
+- Wooden building blocks or logs encourage problem-solving and fine motor skills.

 You can feel good about buying wood products, knowing that well-managed forests return to forests after being harvested.
-In fact, Minnesota has 23 million more large trees (19" in diameter) today than it had 60 years ago according to the U.S. Forest Service.
+According to the U.S. Forest Service, Minnesota has 23 million more large trees (19" in diameter) today than it had 60 years ago.

 So put wood on your holiday shopping list.
-You'll not only be helping the economy, you'll be doing something good for the environment.
+You'll not only be helping the economy, but you'll also be doing something good for the environment.

 (While you're at it, consider a real Christmas tree this year.
 Real Christmas trees are eco-friendly, renewable, recyclable, and preserve green spaces.
 And if you buy one from a Minnesota Christmas Tree Farmer, you'll support a local business and keep money in Minnesota!)